How To Become A Dog Groomer: A Comprehensive Guide

 Jobs for Dog Groomers

 Most dog groomers settle into their careers in one of three places: a grooming salon, mobile grooming, or in a shelter or rescue.
-If you work for a salon or mobile grooming business, you’ll get to express your creativity in your grooms, try different styles for different breeds, and work directly with owners to find a happy medium between what they want for their pet and what the pet needs.
+If you work for a salon or mobile grooming business, you'll get to express your creativity in your grooms.
+You can try different styles for different breeds, and work directly with owners to find a happy medium between what they want for their pet and what the pet needs.

 In a kennel, shelter, or rescue, your job will be less about style and more about health.
-You’ll most likely work with dogs coming from unfortunate conditions.
-It’s not glamorous work, but it’s incredibly rewarding to take a dog from matted and uncomfortable to healthy and adoptable.
+You'll most likely work with dogs coming from unfortunate conditions.
+It's not glamorous work, but it's incredibly meaningful to take a dog from matted and uncomfortable to healthy and adoptable.

 Starting a Dog Grooming Business